This blog may contain affiliate links. Read our disclosure policy for more info.

-Grab a coffee on your way out of Banff and take a drive out to Two Jack Lake to enjoy the gorgeous views.
+Grab a coffee at one of the amazing local cafes in Banff and then drive out to Two Jack Lake to enjoy the gorgeous views.
 Stop at the day-use area and catch spectacular views of Mt Rundle, then, continue onto Lake Minnewanaka!

 12. Then head to Lake Minnewanka

-Lake Minnewanaka is one of my favorite lakes to visit in winter.
+Lake Minnewanaka is one of my favorite lakes to visit during winter in Banff.
 This huge lake freezes over with sections over 2 feet thick.
 The ice is so solid it turns a dark color and under the snow and you can even see some small patches of methane bubbles here.
 My favorite activity though is to go ice skating.

 Lake Minnewanaka is very popular for ice skating and almost every day throughout the winter you’ll find people skating here.
 Although the lake gets a lot of snow, people bring down shovels to clear it.
 Even if the snow is an inch deep you can still skate the surface with no problem.
 When I lived in Canmore I spent many afternoons skating on the lake and enjoying the spectacular views!